ably/spaces/docs/class-definitions.md

 #### on(event, callback)

 Used for subscribing to realtime events within the space.
-Currently, only one event is supported:

 ##### membersUpdate
 Fires when a member enters or leaves the space.
 The argument supplied to the event listener callback is the current array of all [SpaceMember](#spacemember) objects within the space.

+##### enter
+Fires when a member enters the space.
+The argument supplied to the event listener callback is the [SpaceMember](#spacemember) which entered the space.

+##### leave
+Fires when a member leaves the space.
+The argument supplied to the event listener callback is the [SpaceMember](#spacemember) which left the space.
+Note that the leave event will only fire once the [offlineTimeout](#offlinetimeout) has passed.

 #### getMembers()
 Returns an array of all [SpaceMember](#spacemember) objects currently in the space, including any members who have left and not yet timed out. (_see: [SpaceOptions.offlineTimeout](#offlinetimeout)_)